ivankrauseza/ci-project3/README.md

 ## Bugs
-- Repeat 'Would you like to continue' after selecting 'Y', should only display options with input form
+- B1 :: Repeat 'Would you like to continue' after selecting 'Y', should only display options with input form.

-## Documentation
+- B2 :: Entering any letter when choosing from the main options menu [1-4] loads an integer error.

-## Licence
+## Resolved Bugs
+- B1 :: Seems to be resolved by moving the global call for the function to within the function itself.
+- B2 :: Fixed by using Try/Except from [source](https://www.includehelp.com/python/asking-the-user-for-integer-input-in-python-limit-the-user-to-input-only-integer-value.aspx)

 ## Authors
 <bold>Ivan Krause</bold>